The questions entrepreneurs ask

 How are multiples set?
 Typically, the higher the revenue the bigger the multiple, because larger companies are less common and more stable; therefore, buyers are willing to pay bigger multiples to acquire them.
-Size is not the only parameter that affects multiples: revenue growth rate, above-average operational margins, whether the management team is of high quality and will stay after the sale, patents and other intellectual property, quality of the information provided to buyers, and whether there is competitive tension between purchasers also affect multiples.
+Size is not the only parameter that affects multiples.
+Other factors include: revenue growth rate, above-average operational margins, whether the management team is of high quality and will stay after the sale, patents and other intellectual property, quality of the information provided to buyers, and whether there is competitive tension between purchasers.

 Besides EBITDA multiples, are there other ways to value a business?

 For many fast-growing businesses, especially those with recurring revenues (such as software-as-a-service multi-year subscriptions), EBITDA can lag actual cash flows.
 For that reason, such companies are often valued on a multiple of revenues.